FBoucher/Not-a-Dog-Workshop/README.md

 **[How to Create a Cognitive Service](Part2-Create-an-Cognitive-Services.md)**

 ## Part 3 - Build and Deploy the Azure Function

-Now that we have some Artificial Intelligence (AI) that will analyze the images, we need some code that could be executed every time a new picture is added.
+Now that we have some Artificial Intelligence (AI) that will analyze the images, we need some code that should be executed every time a new picture is added.

 To do this we will use an Azure Function.

 **[Build and Deploy the Azure Function](Part3-Build-and-Deploy-The-Azure-Function.md)**

 ## Part 4 - It's time to play!

-Does our dog detector will work correctly?!
+Does our dog detector work correctly?!
 It's time to test our application...

 **[How to use the Automatic Not a Dog Application](Part4-Its-time-to-play.md)**

 ## Resulting Solution

-If you are interested to deploy the end result (without doing all the workshop), go check this one-step deployment.
+If you are interested in deploying the end result (without doing all the workshop), go check this one-step deployment.

 **[Deploy the Automatic Not a Dog Solution](final/readme.md)**